anggapark/detect-begomovirus-app/README.md

-# detect-begomovirus
+# machine-learning-detect-begomovirus

-Final project for my undergraduate thesis to detect yellow leaf disease caused by begomovirus using single shot multibox detector (SSD)
+Final project for undergraduate thesis to create machine learning model that detect yellow leaf disease caused by begomovirus